CSA FAQ & Policies

 What is a CSA?

 CSA (Community Supported Agriculture) is when a community of individuals pledge to support a farm operation by paying up front for the vegetables that will be harvested throughout the season.
 Our CSA is a 16 week season from July to October and members have the option of purchasing one share (enough food for 1-2 people) or two shares (enough food for 3-5 people).
 By choosing this type of support you ensure farmers have enough funds to cover seeds, supplies and labor for the season to come.
+By paying full price for your CSA you ensure that we have the capacity to serve our community members who need assistance accessing this same food..

 Can I use my SNAP benefits to pay for my CSA?